Frequently Asked Questions

 Jaunt Cloud produces 2:1 aspect ratio.
 Can it produce 16:9?

 At this time, JCS does not provide a 16:9 version of the monoscopic equirectangular image, as this is non-standard and also scales the image, resulting in a loss of quality.
 JCS does offer a 16:9 stereoscopic render in a Jaunt specific format, meant to be used with the Jaunt VR app and optimized to preserve pixel quality.
-If you wish to rescale the video from 2:1 to an alternate size, we recommend using a tool such as FFMPEG, Handbrake, or rescaling in a video editing application.
+If you wish to rescale the video from 2:1 to an alternate size, we recommend using a tool such as FFMPEG, Handbrake, or rescaling in another video editing application.